kkocdko/mobp/README.md

 ### Why

 On Mac OS, Microsoft Office keeps running in the background.
-But on Windows, clicking the close button will cause the Office process to exit.
+But on Windows, clicking the close button will cause the process to exit.

 If you have many plugins installed, or you are using a PC with a slow hard drive, starting and closing Office frequently will waste a lot of time.